-However, the sheer number of people affected does not transform a private nuisance into a public one.
-The public must be affected in a manner specifically proscribed by your state’s statutes or common laws.
+A public nuisance is an unreasonable, unwarranted, or unlawful interference with a right common to the general public.
+The sheer number of people affected doesn’t transform a private nuisance into a public one—rather, the public must be affected in a manner specifically prohibited by your city’s or state’s laws.

 In general, public nuisances threaten a community’s health, safety, or overall welfare.
 Common types of public nuisance include pollution, drug activity, explosives storage, and possession of dangerous animals.